netguru/nodejs-recruitment-task/README.md

 1. `POST /movies`
    1. Allows creating a movie object based on movie title passed in the request body
-   2. Bade on title additional movie details should be fetched from https://omdbapi.com/ and saved to the database.
+   2. Based on the title additional movie details should be fetched from https://omdbapi.com/ and saved to the database.
 Data we would like you to fetch from OMDb API:
    ```